Between Lexical Computing CZ s.r.o. and you, the customer

-- Any sum of outages exceeding sixteen hours in a calendar month will constitute a violation.
+- Any sum of outages exceeding twelve hours in any period of consecutive 30 days will constitute a violation.

-- The Sketch Engine team will respond to incidents that prevent or severely limit multiple users (typically more than 10) from using the service within four hours within the working week or 24 hours outside it, and resolve the problem within a further 24 hours within the working week or further 48 hours outside it, and update the status every day.
+- The Sketch Engine team will respond to incidents that prevent or severely limit more than 10 users from using the service within 24 hours and resolve the problem within further 24 hours.
 Missing any of these metrics on an incident will constitute a violation.

-- The Sketch Engine team will respond to service incidents that prevent or severely limit individual users from using the service within eight hours within the working week or 48 hours outside it, resolving the problem within a further 24 hours within the working week or further 48 hours outside it.
+- The Sketch Engine team will respond to service incidents that prevent or severely limit an individual user from using the service within 48 hours and resolve the problem within further 48 hours.
 Missing any of these metrics on an incident will constitute a violation.

-- The Sketch Engine team will respond to non-critical inquiries within three working days.
+- The Sketch Engine team will respond to non-critical inquiries within 72 hours.
 Missing this metric will not constitute a violation.
 A non-critical inquiry is defined as a request for information that has no impact on the service quality if not answered or acted upon promptly.

 - Incidents will not be classified as violations if they are caused by: